Yffum/bike-balance-app/notes.md

 - [ ] Verify default_user_params.json works

 ## Future Work
+- Rigorous Automated Testing
+  - ensure conditions are met such that simulation and agents behave as expected
 - Enhance UI
   - Use separate thread for results processing to prevent stalling on simulation completion
   - Add interface for loading and managing (e.g. removing) previous results